As a teacher, what do I have to do?

 Isn’t this a competition just for the occasional genius?

 No, this is a competition which prizes resourcefulness, communication and scientific inquiry.
 Being brilliant at physics, alone, won’t win a physics fight.
-The need for team work, the ability to answer and debate questions “on your feet” as well as having good problem-solving skills are key attributes for any student who wants to do well.
+The need for team work, practical experiments, the ability to answer and debate questions “on your feet” as well as having good problem-solving skills are key attributes for any student who wants to do well.
 Most of the problems for the NZ fights are accessible on many levels.